Side Effects of Lung Cancer Treatment Could Be Fewer

-In fact, those who have suffered from the disease say that the worst thing about it isn’t the treatment itself, but its side effects.
+Those who have suffered from cancer say that the worst thing about it isn’t the treatment itself but its side effects.

 Therefore, the scientific community is looking for solutions to reduce the side effects of chemotherapy, but they must have the necessary effectiveness.

-It’s not easy, especially in the case of lung cancer.
-However, very important progress is being made, like the developments we’ll talk about below.
+It’s not an easy task, especially in the case of lung cancer.
+However, researchers are making very important progress.
+The development we’ll talk about below represents an example.

-However, first of all, we want to remind you of the consequences of receiving chemotherapy.
-Besides hair loss, which is the most well-known side effect, you can also experience:
+Nonetheless, first of all, we want to remind you of the consequences of receiving chemotherapy.
+Besides hair loss, which is a side effect you almost certainly know about, there are other common bad reactions:

 - General malaise

 - Acute pains